zenandaanessabdalrahman-cmyk/Full-feature-calculator-in-C-mini-project-S1-/README.md

 **Mini Project 1CPS1**

-**Scalc** is a powerful scientific calculator built in C. It features a unique **dual-interface architecture**:
+**Scalc** is a powerful scientific calculator built in C. It demonstrates code portability by featuring a unique **dual-interface architecture**:
-1.  **Linux TUI:** A keyboard-driven, cyberpunk-themed terminal interface.
+1.  **Linux TUI:** A keyboard-driven, cyberpunk-themed terminal interface using Ncurses.
 2.  **Windows GUI:** A native, mouse-driven Win32 application.

-Both interfaces run on the exact same logic engine (`mylib.c`), ensuring consistent precision across platforms.
+Both interfaces run on the exact same logic engine (`mylib.c`), ensuring consistent precision, parsing, and error handling across platforms.

 ---